mscarey/legislice/docs/guides/downloading.rst

 Downloading Enactments from inbound citations
 ------------------------------------------------

-The method in the previous section lets you find and download Enactments cited by a known :class:`~legislice.enactments.Enactment`.
-But sometimes you want to discover provisions that cite *to* a particular provision.
+The method in the previous section finds and downloads Enactments cited by a known :class:`~legislice.enactments.Enactment`.
+But sometimes we want to discover provisions that cite *to* a particular provision.
 These “inbound” citations are not stored on the Python Enactment object.
-Instead, you have to go back to the download client and make an API request to get them, using the :meth:`~legislice.download.Client.citations_to` method.
+Instead, we have to go back to the download client and make an API request to get them, using the :meth:`~legislice.download.Client.citations_to` method.